Louis Gossett Jr. stars in 'The Cuban,' streaming Friday

 Music and memories bring an artist back to life in "The Cuban."
 The film follows a man languishing in a nursing home with no connection to reality until he hears Cuban music again.

-Gossett wom an Oscar for his role in "An Officer and A Gentleman."
+Gossett won an Oscar for his role in "An Officer and A Gentleman."

 Gossett described "The Cuban" as "a labor of love."